 Talk with your doctor about the best treatment plan for you.
 Treatment options may include the one or more of the following:

 When you are injured, apply these steps right away and seek medical help:

 Surgery is the most common treatment for this condition.
-The doctor makes an incision in the lower leg and sews the tendon back together.
-A cast , splint, walking boot, or brace is worn for 6-8 weeks.
+An incision is made in the lower leg and the tendon is sewn back together.
+A cast, splint, walking boot, or brace is worn for 6-8 weeks.
 One of the benefits of surgery is that it lowers the risk of re-rupturing the tendon.
-Surgery may also be a better option if you are very athletic.
+Surgery may also be a better option if you are athletic.

 The other option is to allow your tendon to heal without surgery.
 In this case, you also need to wear a cast, splint, walking boot, or brace for 6-8 weeks.
 You also may have different exercises to do.
 If you are less active or have a chronic illness that prevents surgery, this option may be better for you.

 Most people can return to normal activity in 4-6 months.

 To help reduce your chance of getting Achilles tendon rupture, take the following steps:

 Achilles tendon rupture.
 American Academy of Orthopaedic Surgeons Ortho Info website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=AV0003.
 Updated May 2012.
 Accessed February 28, 2014.